 - Tortilla shells or chips, head of cabbage (chopped), 5-10 radishes (thinly sliced), all optional for garnish at end.

 - Preheat oven to 350°F. Thinly slice 2 onions.
 Heat 4 tablespoons oil in heavy large ovenproof pot over medium-high heat.
 Add sliced onions to pot and sauté until onions begin to soften, about 3 minutes.
-Add 1 tablespoon plus 1 teaspoon ancho chile powder and 1 tablespoon plus 1 teaspoon oregano; stir to coat.
+Add 1½ tablespoons ancho chile powder and 1½ tablespoons oregano; stir to coat.
 Sprinkle pork with salt and add to pot.
 Add 5 cups broth.
 Bring to boil.
 Cover and transfer to oven.

 - Braise pork until tender enough to shred easily, about 2 hours.
 Using slotted spoon, transfer pork to large bowl.
 Pour juices into another large bowl.
 Refrigerate separately uncovered until cool, then cover and keep chilled overnight.